wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/vfs-transport-parameters.md

       <tr>
          <td>transport.vfs.AutoLockReleaseInterval</td>
          <td>
             The timeout value for stale locks where the VFS transport will ignore those file locks once the defined time period is reached.
 The time period is calculated from the time the lock is created to the time you attempt to access it.
-If you need stale locks to never timeout provide -1 as the timeout value.
+If you need stale locks to never timeout, provide -1 as the timeout value.
 Specify the time in miliseconds.
 The default value is <code>20000</code>.
          </td>
       </tr>
       <tr>